microbiomedata/kaiko_metaproteome/README.md

 The ```Kaiko_volume/Kaiko_intermediate/``` folder will be populated with a few intermediate files.
 These are named using the ```mgf_input``` folder name.
 The final FASTA output can be found within ```Kaiko_volume/Kaiko_output/``` folder, again named using the folder name of the input.

+## Unit Tests

+After installing the files, we can ensure the denovo network is producing the expected output given the model.
+To do this, navigate to the main repo folder in a command prompt and run ```python kaiko_unit_test.py```.
+This runs the denovo model on a predetermined dataset and compares line by line to stored output.